Ray tracing in a Realistic Context: Nazare’s Canyon

 plot_bathy = True

-Load Sentinel-2 spectrum, brightness, and bathymetry data
+Load Sentinel-2 spectrum, brightness, and bathymetry from mantaray.datasets

 #########

-# the Sentinel 2 spectrum
+# Load Sentinel 2 spectrum

 ##########

-ds_spec_sentinel2 = xr.open_dataset('../data/spec_s2.nc')
+ds_spec_sentinel2 = xr.open_dataset(spec_sentinel2_path)

-ds_spec_sentinel2 = ds_spec_sentinel2.sel(wavenumber =slice(0, 0.025)) # focus on the swell band
+ds_spec_sentinel2 = ds_spec_sentinel2.sel(wavenumber =slice(0, 0.025))

 #########